Claudia

 bash ~/healthcheck.sh

-✅ Checkpoint: All three sections print green check marks.
+✅ Checkpoint: All four sections print green check marks.
 If anything fails, fix that piece before moving on — running the full chatbot before this passes just makes debugging harder.

 10. Run #